oracle/graal/substratevm/ImplementingNativeMethodsInJavaWithSVM.md

 ```

 If we leave aside the meaning of `JNIHeaderDirectives` for now, the rest
-of the interfaces is a type-safe representation of the C pointers found on the
+of the interfaces is a type-safe representation of the C pointers found in the
-`jni.h` file. `JClass` is a pointer. `JMethodID` is a pointer. `JObject` is a
+`jni.h` file. `JClass`, `JMethodID`, `JObject` are all pointers.
+Thanks to
-pointer.
-Thanks to the above definitions we now have Java interfaces to represent
+the above definitions we now have Java interfaces to represent
 instances of these objects in our native Java code in a type safe way.

 The core part of any [JNI](JNI.md) API is the set of functions one can call
 when talking to the JVM.
 There are dozens of them, but in the `JNINativeInterface`
 definition we just define wrappers for those few that we need in our example.
 Again, we give them proper types, so in our native Java code we can use
-`GetMethodId.find(...)`, `CallStaticVoidMethod.call(...)`, etc. In addition to
+`GetMethodId.find(...)`, `CallStaticVoidMethod.call(...)`, etc. In addition,
-that, there is one important part of the puzzle - the `jvalue` union type
+there is another important part missing in the puzzle - the `jvalue` union type
 wrapping all the possible Java primitive and object types.
 Here comes definition
 of its getters and setters: